-Stephanie Hernandez is passionate about helping vulnerable communities.
+Stephanie has a passion for community engagement among hard-to-reach populations.
 She was born and raised in Southeast San Diego, where she was first introduced to sustainability by her father, a garbage truck driver.
-“As a child my father would take me to the San Diego Waste landfill to show me the negative impact waste has on the environment.
+“As a child, my father would take me to the San Diego Waste landfill to show me the negative impact waste has on the environment.
 Despite his broken English and third grade education, he motivated me to become an advocate for sustainable changes in my community.”

 Growing up, Stephanie witnessed how hard her parents worked to provide for her and her four sisters, always emphasizing the importance of education and helping others in need.
-Their determination to seek a better life for their whole family inspired Stephanie to focus her career on not only serving low-income families but also improve the social wellbeing of working-class, border communities.
+Their determination to seek a better life for their whole family inspired Stephanie to focus her career on not only serving low-income families but also improving the social well-being of working-class, border communities.

 Waylon Matson is the Co-Founder and Co-Director of 4Walls International, a leading nonprofit focused on advancing sustainable solutions to some of the most complex social and environmental problems facing urban watersheds worldwide.
 Guided by the four pillars of Science, Policy, Finance and Community, 4Walls advances and facilitates many initiatives and collaborations with diverse stakeholders including public, private and academic institutions.
 In 2017, 4Walls launched the Border Impact Bond, an innovative binational take on the pay-for-performance financial model, promoting green infrastructure as an effective solution to source manage waste on both sides of the Mexico - U.S. border.
 Through community based incentivization and education, whether as an artist, advocate or albañil, Waylon strives to permeate the cross-cultural landscape of the border region to draw attention to the shared environmental issues.
 Over the course of eleven years Waylon has designed, built and tested the behavioral engineering concepts needed to prioritize bottom-up decision making and collective action.
 Born and raised in the Coachella Valley, Waylon attended California State University San Bernardino where he graduated with a B.A. in Social Science with emphasis in Geography, Economics, and Political Science.
 Waylon currently sits on the Tijuana River Valley Recovery Team Steering Committee, is a 2015 Kinship Conservation Fellow and a 2017 Pomegranate Methodology for Creative Placemaking Fellow.